A. F. Lafir

-Colonel Aslam Fazly Laphir, PWV, RWP, RSP, SF (last name also spelled Laffeer; 1958 - 19 July 1996) was a Sri Lankan Army officer and posthumous recipient of the Parama Weera Vibhushanaya (PWV).
+Colonel Aslam Fazly Laphir, PWV, RWP, RSP, SF (last name also spelled Laffeer) (1958 – 19 July 1996) was a Sri Lankan Army officer and posthumous recipient of the Parama Weera Vibhushanaya (PWV).
 He was awarded the PWV for his actions leading the 1st Special Forces Regiment during the Battle of Mullaitivu in which he was killed.
 Colonel Laphir played a major role in the formation and development of the Special Forces Regiment from the original Combat Tracker Team.

 Early life

-Laphir was born in Kandy to a Muslim family He was the eldest son of seven children born to Dr Mohammad Laphir and Siththi Hanul.
+Laphir was born in Madawala, Kandy to a Muslim family He was the eldest son of seven children born to Dr Mohammad Laphir and Siththi Hanul.
 He was educated at St. Anthony's College, Kandy where he was an around student, playing cricket and taking part in scouting.
-Having passed his advanced level examination in the maths stream, the family wanted to send him to Libya to study engineering.
+Having passed his advanced level examination in the math stream, the family wanted to send him to Libya to study engineering.